Mobiee/NLP-Sentiment-Classification-of-Movie-Reviews./README.md

 text in text columns are normalized by converting all sentences into lower case.
 Removing numbers, punctuations, special characters, hyperlinks, white spaces from back and front, and brackets as these does not have any impact or contributions to sentiment.
-Removing stop words: Stop words are the most common words that add little significance to the context of the text, such as "the," "is," "in," "at," and so on.
+### Removing stop words: Stop words are the most common words that add little significance to the
+context of the text, such as "the," "is," "in," "at," and so on.
 This step involves importing stop words from the nltk.corpus library and applying them to the cleaned text as additional steps since this is sentiment analysis and the word “not” is excluded from the list of removing stop words.
-Lemmatization: The process of grouping together the various inflected forms of a word so that they can be analysed as a single object is known as lemmatization.
+### Lemmatization: The process of grouping together the various inflected forms of a word so that they
+can be analysed as a single object is known as lemmatization.
 Lemmatization is similar to stemming in that it adds meaning to sentences.
-Tokenization: Tokenization is the method of breaking down an expression, sentence, or paragraph into smaller units, such as individual word.
+### Tokenization: Tokenization is the method of breaking down an expression, sentence, or paragraph
+into smaller units, such as individual word.
 These smaller units are referred to as tokens.
 Tokenization is accomplished by splitting the text column into tokens using the split process.
-Contractions: Handling contractions was another step that was done for cleaning the text data, which are shortened sentences or syllables or words with apostrophes in them.
+### Contractions: Handling contractions was another step that was done for cleaning the text data,
+which are shortened sentences or syllables or words with apostrophes in them.
 The contractions are handled by removing the apostrophes and reformatting them for easy classification of sentiment (e.g., “didn’t” to “did not”).

+### Unigrams or Bigrams

 In order to decide whether to use unigrams or bigrams the distribution of these ranges were explored through visualising them as can be seen in figure 1, it shows the top 20 unigrams of the data before cleaning, which mostly consist of common stop words of “the”, ”and”, ”it”, ”is” which